Reading Time: 7 minutes

 As a young athlete, Iverson helped Bethel High School win a basketball championship as well as a football championship within three months.

-Allen Iverson’s path to college basketball was a rocky one, overshadowed by a highly publicized legal case in his senior year of high school (1993).
+The Allen Iverson college experience was almost over before it even started.
+What could have been a guaranteed lock got overshadowed by a highly publicized legal case in his senior year of high school.

 However, legendary coach John Thompson of Georgetown University saw the immense talent simmering beneath the controversy.
 Thompson offered Iverson a scholarship, a lifeline that would ultimately transform his life.